Rhode Island Contractor Continuing Education

 As for the first, this basically comes down to making sure that any education provider you’re considering has the Board’s stamp of approval.
 You can scroll to the bottom of this page to see our approval letter as an example.

 The good news for you is that the Board has approved some education providers to offer courses online, including TradesmanCE.
-That means you can get your five hours from any location that’s convenient for you at any time your schedule allows.
+That means you can get your two and a half hours from any location that’s convenient for you at any time your schedule allows.

 Now, for the second parameter.
 If you choose a Board-approved provider, they should automatically be offering a construction-focused course since those are the only ones the Board approves.
 But if you want to use this as a way to double-check that your CE hours will be legitimate, look over the course titles and outlines and make sure that what you will be learning applies to the work you do.